JetBrains/projector-server/projector-plugin/README.md

 New widget `Projector` will appear in the toolbar.
 If toolbar widget can't be installed menu `Projector` will appear next to the `Help` menu.

+### Messages
+To attract user attention to something plugin can display a message.
+Message can be disposed by pressing "Got It" button.

+The following messages are used:
+  - Greeting message - displayed for each new plugin installation (but not oftener once per day) to attract user attention to the widget.
+Plugin updates do not trigger the message.

+  - Mac local connection warning message - alerts the user about [keyboard input issue](https://youtrack.jetbrains.com/issue/PRJ-321) when connected locally on Mac once per local connection.

 ## Building from sources

 This will give you a zip file with IntelliJ plugin: